20 Dates & Times

 After this lesson, you should be able to:

-When working with dates and times, you might want to:
+Given a dataset with dates or times, you might want to:

-As explained in Section @ref(the-tidyverse), we recommend the Tidyverse packages for working with dates and times over other packages or R’s built-in functions.
+As explained in Section 14.3, we recommend the Tidyverse packages for working with dates and times over other packages or R’s built-in functions.
 There are two:

 This chapter only covers lubridate, since it’s more useful in most situations.
 The package has detailed documentation and a cheatsheet.